 The (no small) task was to cut their seams, open them into rectangles, and lay them out into the configuration of the tipi as prescribed by the Laubins’ book, The Indian Tipi, pin them together, sew them into small sections, and then finally, sew those sections together.

-Initially, I had begun the project by illustrating with oil sticks my version of the Tarot’s Minor Arcana onto the mailbag rectangles.
+Initially, Gabriele had begun the project by illustrating with oil sticks her version of the Tarot’s Minor Arcana onto the mailbag rectangles.
 A Tarot deck has 78 cards.
 Our first idea was to make the tipi out of those 78 painted cards once they were finished.
 [The originals of these drawings don’t exist anymore and these are the only photos of them.]

-Our designer friend Valerie from Coney Island USA said to me what I already knew was true, that those cards would take me forever to paint.
-She suggested that the two of us were procrastinating, not really sure we wanted to actually “erect a tipi in a shantytown,” but instead to allow it to be complete as a piece of concept art.
-After talking it over, we agreed she was at least half right and took her suggestion that I make the tipi out of plain mailbags and then finish the drawings after the tipi was erected, using them as its inner lining.
-I finished sewing the cover together and we took the next step: getting the tipi poles.
+Our designer friend Valerie from Coney Island USA said what Gabriele already knew was true, that those cards would take her forever to paint.
+She suggested that the two of us were procrastinating, not really sure we wanted to actually “erect a tipi in a shantytown,” but instead to allow it to be complete as a piece of concept art, a thought experiment.
+After talking it over, we agreed Valerie was at least half right and took her suggestion that Gabriele make the tipi out of plain mailbags and then finish the drawings after the tipi was erected, using them as its inner lining.
+So Gabriele finished sewing the cover together and we took the next step: getting the tipi poles.

 We were lucky because many of our artistic peers at the time often gathered as a group upstate in the Catskills, where friends Portia and Jared had inherited a family home on fifty acres of forest.
 Portia was visual installation artist who embellished the interior of their county home with all manner of art.
 Jared made land art, leading visitors on tours of his nature projects scattered throughout the forested acreage.
 One art piece was the huge shell and rotting carcass of an African Spurred Tortoise, the largest species of mainland tortoise.
 He dragged the corpse from the “animal graveyard” in the adjacent zoo property, the Catskill Game Farm, and hoisted it up into the branch crotch in a young oak tree.
 He also built a large art studio using hand-hewn beams fitted together with mortise and tenon joints as it was done in antique New York buildings.
 Our friend Tom was creating “living lawn chairs” by growing and pruning hedge trees into furniture.
 Nick’s brother Tom has always been a wonderfully crazy folk artist, so the notion of building a replica of Lakota tipi fit naturally into the aesthetics being discussed by our Catskill peer group.